 In the spirit of respecting the impact that travel can have on CO2 emissions, the Trakref team chose to host a live webinar based on our latest white paper Blockchain Impact on GHGs instead of making the trip to NYC.
 There were at least 100 programs hosted under several banners, we participated in The Clean Transport, Buildings & Infrastructure segment.

-The event is hosted in cooperation with The Climate Group, whose mission is to accelerate climate action to achieve a world of no more than 1.5°C of global warming and greater prosperity for all.
-They do this by bringing together powerful networks of business and governments with the intention of shifting global markets and policies.
+The event is hosted in cooperation with The Climate Group, whose mission is to accelerate climate action to achieve a world of no more than 1.5°C of global warming and greater prosperity for all, decreasing our environmental footprint.
+They do this by bringing together powerful networks of business and governments with the intention of shifting global markets and policies by encouraging corporate sustainability initiatives.
 They host companies, governments and nonprofits from all over the world.
 They focus on the greatest global opportunities for change and offer an opportunity for people to learn about innovations and ideas that can solve some of the problems that are hurdles to scaling the problems we all face as part of climate change.

 Blockchain Impact on GHGs